Proteusiq/DanishSentiments/README.md

 ![image](https://user-images.githubusercontent.com/14926709/43322711-be0344a6-91af-11e8-83ca-2aa47ab5700f.png)

 # Building Danish Sentiment Models
+To view a production-ready application, and better coding(less python beginner friendly) see: [GitHub: dksentimentapi](https://github.com/Proteusiq/dksentimentapi)

+Couple of talks used this repo as a demo.
 [PyData CPH](https://www.meetup.com/PyData-Copenhagen/): Talk on Building and Deploying Danish Sentiment Model (26-07-2018) at GiG
+[Data Innovation Summit](https://datainnovationsummit.com/#about): Talk on Build Sentiment Model in Less Than 30 Minutes (14-03-2019) at Data Innovation Summit

 ## Disclaimers
 This project is far from being done (mostly the flask apps).
 It is intended for academic reason only.
 It is not my fault, if you mess something up on your machine :).
 There exists typos everywhere, do point them out.